All writing is autobiographical writing.

 Kevin A. Brown began ice skating and playing ice hockey in Belmont, San Jose and the greater Bay Area in the early 1970s.
 When Mark Messier was traded from the Edmonton Oilers to New York in 1991, he became a loyal Rangers fan.
 Since 2007, Kevin A. Brown has lived in San Diego, where he met NHL pioneer Willie O’Ree in 2010, and continues to follow the San Diego Gulls of the American Hockey League.

 In the Bay Area counties of San Mateo and Santa Clara between 1970-75, Kevin A. Brown lived in Belmont Heights and Milpitas, attending Ralston Middle School and Rancho Junior High, on the borderline between San Jose and Milpitas.
 Kevin A. Brown attended Samuel Ayer High School, in Milpitas, and graduated from Southeast High School in Kansas City, MO.

 From 1980-1985, Kevin Brown lived in San Francisco, where he published essays / reviews in The Oakland Tribune and elsewhere.

 Living and working in New York City between June 1985 and May 2007 (Bedford-Stuyvesant Brookyln, Upper West Side and Lower East Side of Manhattan, Rego Park, Queens), Kevin A. Brown reviewed for The Times Literary Supplement, Kirkus and other publications, lectured at the College of Staten Island, published three books and became a Spanish into English translator.
-At Queens College and other undergraduate and graduate campuses of the 25-college City University of New York system scattered throughout the five boroughs (https://www.cuny.edu/about/colleges-schools), Kevin A. Brown double-majored in Spanish as well as literary translation & technical interpreting (T&I), studying with 100 Years of Solitude translator Gregory Rabassa, among other distinguished faculty from Spain and Latin America.
-Kevin A. Brown earned a Bachelor of Science degree (2006) from the City University of New York Baccalaureate Program for Unique and Interdisciplinary Studies, headquartered at the Graduate Center (https://cunyba.cuny.edu).
+After attending the Columbia University School of General Studies, Kevin Brown studied at Queens College and other undergraduate and graduate campuses of the 25-college City University of New York system scattered throughout the five boroughs (https://www.cuny.edu/about/colleges-schools).
+Kevin A. Brown double-majored in Spanish as well as literary translation & technical interpreting (T&I), studying with 100 Years of Solitude translator Gregory Rabassa, among other distinguished faculty from Spain and Latin America.
+Kevin A. Brown earned a Bachelor of Science degree (2006) from the City University of New York Baccalaureate Program for Unique and Interdisciplinary Studies (CUNY BA), headquartered at the Graduate Center (https://cunyba.cuny.edu).